misnard/Podcast-rss-generator-from-folder/README.md

 ### What it will do (TODO)

 - get the feed infos it can't get from elsewhere from a feed.config file you will put next to the php script (if you want)
-- Have fallbacks when no title or description
+- Have fallbacks when no title or description (use the name of the file for the title)
 - GET ALL THE OTHER INFOS FROM THE ID3TAG AND PUT IT IN THE FEED, in a sense.
 - Have a GUID liked to the filename so that you can replace a file if you didn't check before uploading and have to reupload your episode and not f...k everything up for your subscribers